Travel

 -

-Depending on when you are applying to graduate, you can extend your UHIP coverage.
+You can extend your UHIP coverage for up to 6 months after your classes end.
 Information and extension options are available on our UHIP webpage.

 - I am taking online classes from outside Canada.
 Do I need UHIP?